-The DOIT main agenda
+18.2.1 The DOIT main agenda

-The agenda doit_mono_agenda requires the incoming clearsky field on the cloudbox boundary as an input and gives as output the scattered field on the cloudbox boundary if the sensor is placed outside the cloudbox or the full scattered field in the cloudbox if the sensor is placed inside the cloudbox.
+Although there are alternatives, the most elegant usage of DOIT involves specifying it within the agenda doit_mono_agenda, which calculates the radiation field inside the cloudbox.
+The agenda requires the incoming clearsky field on the cloudbox boundary as an input and gives as output the scattered field on the cloudbox boundary if the sensor is placed outside the cloudbox or the full scattered field in the cloudbox if the sensor is placed inside the cloudbox.